The Best Sales Cadence Based on 33 Million Emails

-After analyzing this data, we also talked to sales professionals about their sales cadences to make sense of the findings.
+After analyzing this data, we researched and talked to sales professionals about their sales cadences to make sense of the findings.
 We discuss these throughout the article to help you further understand the outcomes.

 Let’s break this down.

-First Touch: Call
+First Touch: Call Your Prospect